volkamerlab/teachopencadd/teachopencadd/talktorials/T032_compound_activity_proteochemometrics/README.md

 ## Aim of this talktorial

 While activity data is very abundant for some protein targets, there are still a number of underexplored proteins where the use of machine learning (ML) for activity prediction is very difficult due to the lack of data.
 This issue can be solved leveraging similarities and differences between proteins.
-In this talktorial, we use Proteochemometrics modelling (PCM) to enrich our activity models with protein data to predict the activity of novel compounds against the four adenosine receptor isoforms (A1, A2A, A2B, A3).
+In this talktorial, we use Proteochemometrics modeling (PCM) to enrich our activity models with protein data to predict the activity of novel compounds against the four adenosine receptor isoforms (A1, A2A, A2B, A3).

 ### Contents in *Theory*

-* Proteochemometrics (PCM) modelling
+* Proteochemometrics (PCM) modeling
 * Data preparation
     * Papyrus dataset
     * Molecule encoding: molecular descriptors
     * Protein encoding: protein descriptors
 * Machine learning principles: regression
     * Data splitting methods
     * Regression evaluation metrics
     * ML algorithm: Random Forest
 * Applications of PCM in drug discovery

 ### Contents in *Practical*